yiyepianzhounc/DMR-Dataset-1/README.md

 Field Name | Description | Example
 ---- | ------ | -
 review0 | The first review made by this user.
-It's value is a dictionary containing the detailed infomation (*movie_id,text,date,stars,useful,tags*) about this review. | review1 | The second review made by this user...  |
+It's value is a dictionary containing the detailed infomation (*movie_id, text, date, stars, useful, tags*) about this review. | review1 | The second review made by this user...  |
 ... | ... |